A Certificate is a chain of one or more certificates, leaf first.

 If normal verification fails then the handshake will abort before

 considering this callback.
-This callback will run for all connections
+This callback will run for all connections,

-regardless of InsecureSkipVerify or ClientAuth settings.
+including resumptions, regardless of InsecureSkipVerify or ClientAuth

+settings.
 VerifyPeerCertificate, if not nil, is called after normal

 certificate verification by either a TLS client or server.
 It